-Before he left for Gallipoli Fred and Florinda Journeaux had an ‘understanding’ but in 1918, Fred wrote her a letter absolving her from her commitment and served another year in the army occupying Germany.
-Flossie later learnt her mother was grief-stricken at receiving the letter.
+Before he left for Gallipoli, Fred and Florinda Journeaux had an ‘understanding’ but in 1918, Fred wrote her a letter absolving her from her commitment and served another year in the New Zealand army, which was then in fallen Germany.
+Florinda junior—who became known as Flossie, to distinguish her from her mother, known as Florrie—later learnt her mother was grief-stricken at receiving the letter.

 On his return home in 1919, Fred met Florrie again and, aided by Florrie’s sister Mabel and Fred’s sister Ellen (Nell), the two eloped in July and married in the Methodist Church in Waitera.